Who pays U.S. tariffs? Short answer: we all do.

 • Tariffs are U.S. taxes collected at the border from U.S. companies.
 We pay them up front to bring goods in [1][3][4].

-• Those costs increase our landed cost, which usually means higher retail prices and higher sales tax because it’s calculated on the final selling price [10].
+• Those costs increase our landed cost before expenses, which usually means higher retail prices and higher sales tax because it’s calculated on the final selling price [10].

-• We continually work on sourcing and efficiencies to soften increases, but the current tariff structure on many origins is material [5][6].
+• We continually work on sourcing and efficiencies to soften increases, but the current tariff structure on many origins is significant [5][6].

 Tariffs affect price, but the right fit saves money over time.
 Start with our quick Fit Guide, then see the best sellers built to last.